DAAHNYUAD/daahnyuad.github.io/_posts/2026-04-07-Assignment2.md

 ## **Step 5**: Pushing your html map to Github Pages

 In the Github web-based interface, create a new repository in your Github account used for this course.
 You can see the example in https://github.com/DAAHNYUAD/ of one called "hostedmaps."
-In Github desktop,
+In Github desktop, fetch the origin so that it is updated locally.
+You can upload the html map via the web interface or by dropping it in the folder for the new repository and committing.

-The last step of visualization is to push it to your Github page. ...
+<iframe src="https://github.com/DAAHNYUAD/hostedmaps/blob/main/UFOdataset.html" width="100%" height="500"></iframe>

 ## **Step 6**: Conduct your Analysis